clearbank/fi-api-signtool/README.md

 ## Availability

-Packaged as C# source code this is targeted at .NET Core, but is compatible with any OS capable of running .NET Core (e.g. Windows, MacOS, Linux).
-Specifically, you will need .NET Core v2.1 installed.
+Packaged as C# source code this is targeted at .NET 5.
+It is compatible with any OS capable of running .NET 5 (e.g. Windows, MacOS, Linux).

 Contact ClearBank support if you need a pre-built executable for your OS.